AsherGeorgy/My-Portfolio/Python/Markowitz Portfolio Optimization with Python.md

 >The **np.random.random()** is used to obtain random floats counting equal to the count of tickers.
 Each float is then divided by the numpy sum of the floats to get the weights, such that the sum of weights = 1.
 The logic is $\frac{a}{a+b} + \frac{b}{a+b} = 1$.

+**A DataFrame with simulated weights, their corresponding portfolio returns, volatilities and sharpe ratios is constructed in order to plot the efficient frontier of the portfolio:**
 ```python
 def eff_frontier(tickers, returns_ann, returns_cov, risk_free_rate, no_of_iterations=1000):
     """